Determine your processor is covered under warranty, collect the necessary information, and submit a warranty exchange request.

 The Intel® Processor Diagnostic Tool can help determine if your processor is defective.

 What should I do before contacting Intel regarding my warranty exchange?

-- Verify that your processor is a boxed processor with a three-year warranty using the guide to identifying current desktop processor and fan heat sink markings
+- Verify that your processor is a boxed processor with a three-year warranty using the fan heat sink markings.

 - Try the processor in another system.

 - Try a known good processor that is compatible with your desktop board in your system.